zer0cache/matic-docs/docs/faq/wallet-bridge-faq.md

 ## There are some unauthorized transactions in my wallet.
 Is my wallet hacked?

-Unfortunately, we can’t revert unwanted transactions.
+Unfortunately, the network cannot revert unwanted transactions.
 It is always important to be careful with your private keys and **never share them with anyone**.
 If you still have some remaining funds, transfer them immediately to a new wallet.